Expensify/App/help/chat.md

 ## How To

 ### Create a chat room
+To create a chat room in Expensify Chat:
 1. Navigate to the **Chat** section of the Expensify app.
 2. Press **Create Room**.
 3. Enter a name for the room and choose whether to make it public or private.